 How do I qualify for additional loan forgiveness?

-Underserved subject areas are determined by the Maine Department of Education and may change each year.
+Underserved subject areas and underserved geographic areas are determined by the Maine Department of Education and may change each year.

 What if I am not eligible for forgiveness and I have to repay my loan?